David Faflik

 Biography

-Faflik’s historically oriented scholarship documents modern America in the making.
-Working within (and sometimes without) the interpretive traditions of cultural history, book history, and cultural studies, he seeks ways to explain how a variety of early American cultural formations can be “read” as a reflection of the mindsets, desires, and world views of the people who experienced them.
-To this end, Faflik’s first book, Boarding Out: Inhabiting the American Urban Literary Imagination, 1840-1860 (Northwestern University Press, 2012), examines how one of the most popular sites of domestic residence in the nineteenth century, the metropolitan boardinghouse, provided a material basis for the development of a recognized body of city literature in the West.
-His second book, Melville and the Question of Meaning
+In his historically informed teaching and scholarship, Professor David Faflik documents a modern America in the making.
+He relies in this work on the interpretive traditions of cultural history, book history, and cultural studies to explain how a variety of American cultural formations can be “read” as a reflection of the mindsets, practices, and world views of the people who experienced them.
+To this end, Faflik’s first book, Boarding Out: Inhabiting the American Urban Literary Imagination, 1840–1860 (2012), examines how one of the most popular sites of domestic residence in the nineteenth century, the metropolitan boardinghouse, influenced the development of city literature in the West.
+His second book, Melville and the Question of Meaning (2018), combines aesthetics and sociolinguistics, archival history and historical theory, political philosophy and film studies to explore the complex “meanings” of meaning in the writings of Herman Melville.
+In Faflik’s third book, Urban Formalism: The Work of City Reading (2020), he reprises the recent critical conversation on form to reimagine the interpretive strategies that urban dwellers brought to bear on their personal and collective experiences of life in the big city.
+And Faflik’s fourth book, Transcendental Heresies: Harvard and the Modern American Practice of Unbelief (2020), draws on an expansive archive of antebellum records and writings to assess how the collective spiritual questioning of the New England transcendentalists reconstituted the region’s religious sensibilities during the decades before the U.S. Civil War.

 Research